 Normally the best part of a coffee cake is the streusel, so I’m surprised how much I like this fruit version.
 Even my peach coffee cake has streusel!
 I do love cherries so that might be why this is such a favorite in our house.

 You won’t find any cherry pie filling in this delicious coffee cake, instead just fresh cherries and raspberries.

-If you’re a fan of raspberries, add them along with the cherries to this coffee cake.
-Raspberries, while fabulous fresh can be a little tart when purchased at the grocery, so adjust your fruit based on what you can find.
+If you’re a fan of raspberries, add them along with the cherries to this coffee cake, they are totally optional.
+Raspberries, while fabulous fresh can be a little tart when purchased at the grocery, so if they’re not super sweet, leave them out.

 While you don’t have to add a glaze to this recipe, a simple vanilla glaze adds just enough sweetness.